ankidroid/Anki-Android-Backend/README.md

 #### Linux/macOS:

 Anki can be built with Ninja or N2.
-N2 gives better status output.
+N2 gives better status output and may be installed like so:

-  anki/tools/install-n2
+`./anki/tools/install-n2`

+*Note:* n2 receives occasional mandatory updates.
+If you see build errors, you may need to re-run this command and re-try the build

 #### Windows: